 Dark Spots, Hyperpigmentation, Melasma

 Melasma is a disorder of skin pigmentation.
-The pigment (melanin) is synthesized by pigment cells (melanocytes).
-We see the deposit of the melanin (melanin granules) as hyperpigmentation.
-Pigment spots occur typically later in life and look like light-gray to dark-brown patches.
-They appear mostly on sun-exposed areas, such as faces and arms.
+The pigment cells melanocytes synthesize melanin equally over the skin.
+Pigment spots typically occur later in life and look like light-gray to dark-brown patches.
+They appear primarily on sun-exposed areas, such as faces and arms.

-Currently, we don’t know the factors and rea- sons behind the emergence of melasma.
+We don’t know the factors and reasons behind the emergence of melasma.
 We attribute it to sunlight and genetic predisposition.

-The main risk factor for hyperpigmentation is exposure to natural or artificial UV radiation as well as hormonal factors, which are crucial in the appearance of the melasma.
+The main risk factor for hyperpigmentation is exposure to natural or artificial UV radiation and hormonal factors, which are crucial in the appearance of melasma.
 Hormonal disturbances or the intake of oral contraceptives and pregnancy are aggravating factors.

 Some cosmetic substances, such as oxidized linoleic acid, salicylate, citral, and preservatives, can be triggering factors for melasma.
 Medications described as phototoxic or photosensitive, such as anticonvulsants, have been associated with melasma too.

-Aesthetic medicine can significantly diminish all areas of hyperpigmentation, but it is impossible to completely remove some of them, especially melasma areas.
-The result of the battle with dark spots depends on how deeply it has localized.
+Aesthetic medicine can significantly diminish all areas of hyperpigmentation, but it is impossible to remove them entirely, especially melasma.
+The battle with dark spots results in how deeply it has localized.
 To understand the depth, we use Wood’s lamp.
-Using Wood’s lamp, we can see the superficial hyperpigmentation, called epidermal melasma, but not melasma that has spread deeper into the skin.
+Using Wood’s light, we can see the superficial hyperpigmentation, called epidermal melasma, but not melasma that has spread deeper into the skin.

 For the last four years, MedVSpa has seen the best results with Cosmelan for dark skin type and Microneedling RF Scarlet for the representative of light skin.